-For purposes of calculating the number of directors that affiliates of our Principal Stockholders are entitled to nominate pursuant to the formulas outlined above, any fractional amounts would be rounded up to the nearest whole number and the calculation would be made on a pro forma basis, taking into account any increase in the size of our board of directors (e.g., one and one quarter (1 1/4) directors shall equate to two directors).
-In addition, in the event a vacancy on the board of directors is created by the death, disability, retirement or resignation of a Principal Stockholders' director designee, affiliates of our Principal Stockholders shall, to the fullest extent permitted by law, have the right to have the vacancy filled by a new respective Principal Stockholders' director-designee.
-Upon the consummation of this offering, will be deemed to be the only designees of our Principal Stockholders under the Stockholders' Agreement, and our Principal Stockholders will have the right to designate additional directors as set forth above.
+For purposes of calculating the number of directors that Pamplona and its affiliates are entitled to nominate pursuant to the formulas outlined above, any fractional amounts would be rounded up to the nearest whole number and taking into account any increase in the size of our board of directors (e.g., one and one quarter (1 1/4) directors shall equate to two directors).
+In addition, in the event a vacancy on the board of directors is created by the death, retirement or resignation of a Principal Stockholders' director designee, affiliates of our Principal Stockholders shall, to the fullest extent permitted by law, have the right to have the vacancy filled by a new respective Principal Stockholders' director-designee.
+Upon the consummation of this offering, James E. Cline, Robert D. Evans, William M. Pruellage, Mark P. Laven, Andrew D. Singer and Christopher P. O'Brien will be deemed to be the only designees of our Principal Stockholders under the Stockholders' Agreement.

-In addition, the Stockholders' Agreement will grant to Pamplona special governance rights, for as long as Pamplona maintains beneficial ownership of at least 25% of our outstanding common stock, including, but not limited to, rights of approval over certain corporate and other transactions such as mergers or other transactions involving a change in control, and certain rights regarding the appointment of our chief executive officer.
+In addition, the Stockholders' Agreement will grant to Pamplona special governance rights for as long as Pamplona and its affiliates collectively maintain beneficial ownership of at least 25% of our outstanding common stock, including, but not limited to, rights of approval over certain strategic transactions such as mergers or other transactions involving a change in control, and certain rights regarding the appointment or termination of our chief executive officer.